jaeyk/ethnic-media-911-shock/README.md

 # ITS-Text-Classification

-<u>A Showcase of How Machine Learning Can Be Used to Provide Essential Data for Causal Inference</u>
+**A Showcase of How Machine Learning Can Be Used to Provide Essential Data for Causal Inference**

 The goal of this article is to document how I develop this project from end to end.
 I intend to share what I succeeded and failed in achieving my research objective with my fellow travelers in computational social science.
 I will continuously update this article and the associated git repository as I make progress in this project.
 Any comments on the project are welcome and please send an email to [jaeyeonkim@berkeley.edu](mailto:jaeyeonkim@berkeley.edu) if you would like to get in touch with me.

+[TOC]

 ## Motivation